AceOfKestrels/Brain/Development/Angular/Routing/passing-data.md

 # Passing Data to Routes
-We can pass data to routes, either statically (always the same data) or dynamically.
+We can pass data to routes, either statically or dynamically.

 ## Passing Static Data
 To pass static data we can use the `data` property of the route.
 This takes an object containing all the data: